-Read this article if you want to know all the available options to get to the beautiful Antigua from Guatemala City and why you should skip Guatemala city with no regrets.
+Need to get to the beautiful Antigua from Guatemala City?
+In this post I will share all the available options and why you should skip Guatemala city with no regrets.

 If you are traveling to Guatemala by air you must fly into Guatemala City as there is no other international airport in the country.

 And chances are that you will want to get to Antigua first thing, completely ignoring the capital city and moving straight to one of the most beautiful cities in Latin America.

 Nestled among mighty volcanos and brimming with colonial architectures, crumbling historical churches, colorful shops, cafes, restaurants, and overall a mix of international vibe and local feel, Antigua is indeed a unique and charming town loved by tourists, digital nomads, and locals alike.

 There are many ways to get to Antigua from Guatemala City Airport for every budget and comfort.

 My suggestion is that, even if you are traveling on a tight budget, you will choose comfort and safety over budget, at least for this portion of the trip, and I will tell you why in a minute.